jondoesntgit/youth-songs/_songs/behold-what-manner-of-love.md

 ---
-title: 1 John 3:1 (Behold What Manner of Love)
+title: Behold What Manner of Love (1 John 3:1)
 key: E
 ---